For more than a decade, we’ve been using robotic surgery to treat patients with even the most complex conditions.

 For more than a decade, our surgeons have been performing minimally invasive robotic surgery in multiple specialty areas, including cardiothoracic surgery, colorectal surgery, general surgery, gynecologic surgery, urologic surgery, and ear, nose, and throat surgery.
 A team of specialized physician assistants, nurses, surgical technicians, and anesthesiologists supports our surgeons during every procedure.

-The procedures we perform include:
+The robotic procedures we perform include the following:

-- robotic lung surgery
+- lung surgery

-- robotic colorectal surgery
+- colorectal surgery

-- robotic myomectomy, or removal of uterine fibroids
+- myomectomy, or removal of uterine fibroids

-Currently, we perform more than 1,800 robotic-assisted surgeries each year.
+Currently, we perform more than 2,000 robotic-assisted surgeries each year.
 NYU Langone pioneered the development and refinement of many robotic surgery techniques and procedures, including the first robotic-assisted cardiac bypass surgery, partial kidney removal with enhanced imaging, and ureteral reconstruction using the inner lining of the cheek.
 We were also the first in New York City to use enhanced fluorescence imaging in cardiac, gynecologic, and general urologic robotic surgeries.

 To make an appointment or learn more about our services, call 877-ROBO-NYU (877-762-6698).